johnpeart/johnpeart.github.io/src/posts/blogpost/2022-12-24-2022-resolutions-review.md

 2022 was a drama and 2022 is a write-off.
 2023 should, I hope, be much more stable.

 _So, we try again._ A new year, and a new set of goals.
-Let's see if I can stick to them this time.
+Let’s see if I can stick to them this time.

-> You can see my progress with this year's goals by visiting my [goals dashboard](/goals/2022).
+> You can see my progress with this year’s goals by visiting my [goals dashboard](/goals/2022).